-The music of Joanna Newsom is often described as psychedelic folk, an apt description for her musical concoctions, which sound like a mishmash of styles coming together.
+The music of Joanna Newsom is often described as psychedelic folk.
+This is an apt description for her musical concoctions, which sound like a mishmash of styles coming together.
 You should listen to it if you haven’t, but you won’t be able to do that on Spotify.

-Additional reporting by Michelle Regalado
+Additional reporting by Michelle Regalado.